Teriks/pake/docs/index.rst

 Pakes current usage is:

     usage:
-	  pakefile.py [-h] [-v] [-j NUM_JOBS] [-n] [-t] [-D DEFINE] |br|
+     pakefile.py [-h] [-v] [-j NUM_JOBS] [-n] [-t] [-ti] [-D DEFINE] |br|
      [-C DIRECTORY] [targets [targets ...]]

     positional arguments:
-	  targets               (Build targets)
+      targets               (Build targets).

     optional arguments:
       -h, --help            show this help message and exit -v, --version         show program's version number and exit -j NUM_JOBS, --jobs NUM_JOBS
                             Max number of parallel jobs.
 Using this option enables unrelated targets to run in parallel with a max of N targets running at a time.
       -n, --dry-run         Use to preform a dry run, lists all targets that will be executed in the next actual invocation.
       -t, --targets         List all target names.
+      -ti, --targets-info   List all targets which have info strings provided, with their info string.
       -D DEFINE, --define DEFINE
                             Add defined value.
       -C DIRECTORY, --directory DIRECTORY
                             Change directory before executing.

 Indices and tables